Cooperative Cannabis Company

 Building Equity Through Worker-Ownership

-The Members of Chicago Cannabis Company (CCC) have chosen to form a worker cooperative because they believe that worker cooperatives contribute to a more just society and to more just and healthy workplaces.
-To that end, the Members agree to uphold the following principles and practices in their business:
+The Members of Chicago Cannabis Company have chosen to form a worker cooperative because they believe that worker cooperatives contribute to a more just society and to more just and healthy workplaces.
+To build an inclusive, equitable company, the Members agree to uphold the following principles and practices in their business:

 - At least 50% of the Members of CCC shall be persons from one of the groups described below: Part of CCC’s mission is to provide opportunities to individuals from historically disadvantaged groups.
 To accomplish this, CCC shall strive towards having 50% of its members be individuals that are Equity Applicants, Individuals from Disproportionately Impacted Areas, and Socially or Economically disadvantaged communities.